skellis46/slipbox/improvisation and the threshold of the self.md

 for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?

 This research differs from work that analyses movement [e.g. @koch-2011-movement], isolates particular experiential qualities [e.g. @sheets-johnstone-2011-movement; @sheets-johnstone-2011-primacy; @ehrenberg-2015-kinesthetica], or even artist-scholars presenting discrete episodes of practice research [see @ellis-2023-ecosystemic].
-Instead, the research is a phenomenological cross-section of _awareness while dancing_ which I treat as the corporeal and material substrate of the analysis.
+Instead, the research is a phenomenological cross-section of _awareness while dancing_ which I treat as the corporeal and material substrate of the analysis. **add here or just below contribution to dance improv (in fact, all contributions here — is there just two?)**

-The studio work with Katye and this analysis extend previous work in which I have explored the ways in which authentic movement meets epistemology [@ellis-2020-corporeal] and questions of documentation [@ellis-2020-currency].  add something here.
+The studio work with Katye and this analysis extend previous work in which I have explored the ways in which authentic movement meets epistemology [@ellis-2020-corporeal] and questions of documentation [@ellis-2020-currency]. **need to be specific re questions of doc**.

-Therefore, the studio-based work with Katye becomes a kind of case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow ([e.g. @montero-2018-thought]) but that overlaps with a form of attentional expertise [see for example @lutz-2008-attention].
+Therefore, the studio-based work with Katye becomes a case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow ([e.g. @montero-2018-thought]) but that overlaps with a form of attentional expertise [see for example @lutz-2008-attention].

 - opens possibility that the threshold between dual and non-dual is a case-study that has applications in different fields: dance, somatics, neurophenomenology (overstating this), cognition, philosophy ....?